Was Joseph Smith a criminal, a fraud, and a supporter of slavery?

 The real challenge is when we look at the historical record and see a brief mixing of Joseph’s background of magic – the rock in a hat – with the embrace of the Book of Mormon translation.
 At first, it seems that Christians embracing this would be at odds with the Bible.
 However, God simply asked Joseph Smith to do something he was familiar with, and out of that exercise, he revealed to the prophet the text of a dead language.
-If other Christians want to take issue with the translation process, there are examples in the Bible where God has demonstrated his power by means that equally as odd.
+If other Christians want to take issue with the translation process, there are examples in the Bible where God has demonstrated his power by means that were equally as odd.

 Why is the prophet, who progressed and moved away from his superstitious background, still judged by critics today for what he did as a child?

 Second, some critics view the prophet as a criminal in light of his decision to destroy a printing press while in Nauvoo, Illinois.
 However, the Church’s own press, the Evening and Morning Star had previously been destroyed by a mob a decade earlier in Missouri.
 Obviously, it wasn’t an uncommon practice.
 That doesn’t make the prophet right, but there is also reason to believe it was done legally.
 Even if it was not, Joseph committed this act as the mayor of Nauvoo on behalf of the city council, not as the prophet.
 While these explanations might not satisfy critics, he was also an imperfect human with emotions and fears and there were legitimate reasons Latter-day Saints would not want their enemies publishing slanderous editorials.